-Apparently, you can replace the razor heads with certain brands.
+Apparently, you can replace razor heads with certain brands.
 I don’t see the worth in it for me, as I am not a fan of shaving with a face razor for my back hair.

 The Final Shave

 The flaws of this horribly named back shaver are obvious to an experienced back shaver reviewer.

 The shaving head just doesn’t perform well for shaving one’s back with it but…the handle is the saving grace as this handle is amazeballs.
 Highly adjustable, easy to store, and comfortable.
 It’s got one of the two things right for a quality back shaver.

 Having more clogging beard razors which could clog with hair isn’t a good feature, it’s more work!

 This falls more to the middle/bottom of my list for shaving one’s own back.
 This I can assure you, won’t be picked up by me, when I need to shave my own back.
 As I have a plethora of BETTER performing back shavers in my bathroom closet to choose from and rather avoid the frustration.